About the project

 Why we are investing here

-The anticipated cost of this element of the programme is £8.44m.
+The anticipated cost of this element of the scheme is £35m.